 Second, the kimchi won’t last as long.
 This is because the fermentation process will continue even after it’s stored in the fridge.
 This means the kimchi will continue getting more sour and acidic over time.

 Third, the kimchi may develop mold.
 This is because mold thrives in anaerobic conditions.
 If there’s extra leftover space in the kimchi container, mold may grow and spoil the kimchi.

 Things to Do When You’ve Leftover Space In Kimchi Container

 The best solution is to store the kimchi in a smaller container.
-This will minimize the amount of oxygen that gets in and will keep it fresh for longer.
+This will minimize the amount of oxygen that gets in and keep it fresh for longer.
 Apart from this, there are other options as well.

 Furthermore, you can try to fill the extra space with something that will absorb oxygen, such as a clean cloth or a piece of paper towel.
-This will help to keep the kimchi anaerobic and will prevent mold from growing.
+This will help keep the kimchi anaerobic and prevent mold from growing.

 Factors to Make Kimchi Last Longer

 There are a few crucial factors that you need to keep in mind if you want your kimchi to last longer.
 Let’s discuss each of them in turn.